L&E Research

 DWG Admin on July 22, 2024

-With learnings from our popular webinar “Consider the Consumer: Creating a Better Member Experience to Increase Qualitative Community Health,” we’re here to challenge the industry to improve participant engagement, elevate the research experience, and enhance data quality.
-In the first blog of this series, we looked at how to collectively enhance a participant’s experience.
-Next, we asked our panelists what motivates them to participate in research…
+With learnings from our popular webinar “Consider the Consumer: Creating a Better Member Experience to Increase Qualitative Community Health,” we’re challenging the industry to improve participant engagement, elevate the research experience, and enhance data quality.

 Beyond Financial Gains